EN

 • Law No. 173-FZ “On Currency Regulation and Currency Control” – regulates foreign currency transactions, reporting, and control over foreign investments.

-Foreign legal entities and individuals may freely participate in the establishment of Russian companies, except for restrictions set by law.
+Foreign legal entities and individuals may freely participate in company formation in Russia, subject to statutory restrictions established by Russian law.
 For example, foreign investors are restricted from participating in certain areas such as:

 • Defense and security;